ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/cause_model_template.rst

   Decide on section names and overall structure.

-  In `Pull Request 93`_, people seemed generally good with the current structure, but there were several suggestions for reorganization that I will implement in a new pull request.
+  In `Pull Request 93`_, people seemed generally good with the existing structure, but there were several suggestions for reorganization (in particular from @James and @Beatrix) that I have implemented above.

+  Here are some of the questions and comments we have discussed so far:

   **Question:** Are the sections in a good order?